-New York State and the federal government currently offer several incentives for homeowners to go solar.
+New York State and the federal government currently offer solar incentives for homeowners who choose to switch to solar.

 And with some of the highest utility rates in the nation, these incentives help most New Yorker’s who switch to solar to save money on their electric bills from day one.